Dhanania0409/trading-bot/README.md

 3. Set up API Keys
 Create a config.json file in the root of the project and add your Alpaca and Finnhub API keys:

 json
 Copy code
 {
   "api_key": "your_alpaca_api_key",
   "api_secret": "your_alpaca_api_secret",
   "finnhub_api_key": "your_finnhub_api_key",
   "stop_loss_margin": 0.05,
   "take_profit_margin": 0.10,
   "check_interval_minutes": 5,
   "timeout_hours": 2
 }
 4. Run the Bot
 bash
 Copy code
 python bot.py
 Enter a ticker symbol (e.g., AAPL, NVDA), and the bot will provide the buy signal based on the criteria discussed.

-Contributions
-Feel free to submit pull requests or issues if you have suggestions or improvements.

-License
-This project is licensed under the MIT License.

-Future Enhancements
+### Future Enhancements
 Adding stop-loss and take-profit mechanisms.
 Expanding support for international stock markets using additional APIs.
 Improving sentiment analysis by incorporating additional sources (e.g., Twitter, Reddit).